 According to a study by Microsoft Corp, the average attention span of an adult now alarmingly stands at 8 seconds- which is apparently less than a goldfish!
 Offended?
 Don’t be!
 It’s easy to understand how this has occurred within our increasingly digitized lifestyle and its many distractions from multi streams of media on top of balancing the demands of juggling your family, career, or pursuing new goals to reach.

-Knowing where the line is between control and struggle requires concentration, without this the precision and control is lost.
+Knowing where the line is between control and struggle requires concentration, without this the precision and control are lost.
 Training the mind to be still and concentrate promotes focused attention on what we are doing in time and space.
-This is essential if you are recovering from an injury or surgery as the proprioceptive system which is responsible for sensing where we are in relation to our surroundings can be affected leading to poor patterns of movement and possibly longer term damage when compensatory patterns of movement develop into long term term habits.
-It is no wonder then that Pilates has been renowned for being 'Intelligent exercise with profound results' and why Joseph Pilates himself stated that 'It is the mind itself that builds the body'
+This is essential if you are recovering from an injury or surgery as the proprioceptive system which is responsible for sensing where we are in relation to our surroundings can be affected leading to poor patterns of movement and possibly longer-term damage when compensatory patterns of movement develop into long term habits.
+It is no wonder then that Pilates has been renowned for being ‘Intelligent exercise with profound results’ and why Joseph Pilates himself stated that ‘It is the mind itself that builds the body

-Before my own Pilates practice I paid little attention to initiating these core muscles at the beginning of each exercise.
-As I learnt to engage them before all other muscle groups I noticed my strength almost growing from within.
-It takes time to rewire old patterns of movement so at first it may be difficult to centre your movements around engaging your core muscles first.
-With practice it will become second nature as you train your body to initiate seemingly unrelated movements from the centre of your body.
-This will result in increased stability as you move dynamically through each movement with more control, precision and finesse, whilst at the same time reducing the risk of strains and injuries.
+Before my own Pilates practice, I paid little attention to initiating these core muscles at the beginning of each exercise.
+As I learned to engage them before all other muscle groups I noticed my strength almost growing from within.
+It takes time to rewire old patterns of movement so at first, it may be difficult to center your movements around engaging your core muscles first.
+With practice, it will become second nature as you train your body to initiate seemingly unrelated movements from the center of your body.
+This will result in increased stability as you move dynamically through each movement with more control, precision, and finesse, whilst at the same time reducing the risk of strains and injuries.

 When practicing Pilates (or any exercise program) it is key to tap into your internal dialogue and be aware of your thoughts.
 If your mind is wandering away from focusing on your movement, it is likely that control will be lost.
 Being aware of your physical status and listening to your body’s feedback is key.
 I am constantly encouraging my students to remain on the side of control and be aware of where that fine line is between training and straining.
 Start from where your level of control is at and don’t rush the journey.
 You will soon start to refine your movements, and whilst you may not end up doing tricks like a gymnast on a balance beam, you will definitely feel more confident in your ability to move with poise and grace knowing your muscles are working together more effectively to perform the best version of you that you can be!

 Flow wraps up all the above principles.
 It is a quality to strive for and can be described as a smooth, uninterrupted continuity of movement.
-When we are practicing all the above concepts, our movements are performed with control and precision, initiated from our centre whilst breathing fully and deeply.
-The body is now at ease to perform balanced movements that flow smoothly integrating the nervous system, muscles and joints and can move dynamically with inner strength and greater awareness.
+When we are practicing all the above concepts, our movements are performed with control and precision, initiated from our center whilst breathing fully and deeply.
+The body is now at ease to perform balanced movements that flow smoothly integrating the nervous system, muscles, and joints, and can move dynamically with inner strength and greater awareness.

-If you would like an opportunity to book onto one of my Pilates Courses please check out my Website: www.onebodyloveit.com and visit the 'classes' page.
-This is regularly updated with current courses in the Corsham, Box and Melksham area.
+If you would like an opportunity to book onto one of my Pilates Courses please check out my Website: www.onebodyloveit.com and visit the ‘classes’ page.
+This is regularly updated with current courses in the Corsham, Box, and Melksham areas.
 Individual coaching is available by appointment.